What is the Siemens We Can Change the World Challenge?

 The goals of the Siemens We Can Change the World Challenge are to:

-- utilize student creativity
+- utilize student creativity and innovation

-- use community involvement
+- encourage community and network involvement

 What specifically must be included on the Siemens We Can Change the World Challenge application?